charlenetolentino/mattsnotes/401-main/reading401-33.md

 - nope.
 It needs to wrap within

-3. What are some common use cases for using the Context API?
+3. Who are some common use cases for using the Context API?

 - themes
 4. Describe “Context Hell”